-Canon G1 X Mark III versus Canon G9 X Mark II
+Canon G1 X Mark III vs G9X Mark II

-The Canon PowerShot G1 X Mark III and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in October 2017 and January 2017.
-Both the G1X Mark III and the G9X Mark II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The G1X Mark III has a resolution of 24 megapixel, whereas the G9X Mark II provides 20 MP.
+The Canon PowerShot G1 X Mark III and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in October 2017 and January 2017.
+Both the G1X Mark III and the G9X Mark II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (G9X Mark II) sensor.
+The G1X Mark III has a resolution of 24 megapixels, whereas the G9X Mark II provides 20 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon G9 X Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.